flatironinstitute/sciware/15_IntroGithub/day1.md

 - `silly_file.txt` needs to be committed

-## *Commit* the changes
+## Save the changes

+Use the `git commit` to save the local changes.

+Add a *commit message* to document the changes.

-Launch a text editor where you can type "first commit"
+Launch a text editor where you can type the commit message:
 <pre  style="font-size:1.1em"> <code data-trim data-noescape>> git commit
 </code></pre>